AI Integration in Nigeria’s Financial Services Receives Boost

 The participants were grouped into teams and guided to use an iterative product development method (Agile Scrum Framework) to enable digital dexterity, talent development, and team competition.

-CEO of 3line Limited, Femi Omogbenigun, emphasised the importance of reaching out to young stars and mentoring them to become innovative and successful entrepreneurs.
+CEO of 3line Limited, Femi Omogbenigun, emphasized the importance of reaching out to young stars and mentoring them to become innovative and successful entrepreneurs.

-According to him, the company organised a challenge with two objectives: to reach out to young stars and provide mentorship, and to showcase their commitment to innovation.
+According to Omogbenigun, the company organized a challenge with two objectives: to reach out to young stars and provide mentorship, and to showcase their commitment to innovation.
 The challenge aimed to engage with young people and gather insights into their perspectives on the future of payments and financial services.

 Omogbenigun spoke about the potential for new technology to make payments easier and more seamless for consumers.
-He believed that the next game changer in payments will be a solution that solves these problems.
-Many of the students who participated in the challenge developed solutions around wallets to make transactions easier and more convenient, often with a community-based focus.
+He believes that the next game changer in payments will be a solution that solves these problems..

-He said it was noticed that although the students demonstrated technical expertise, they lacked business pitch skills.
-He however said this was an area where mentorship could be particularly valuable, as it helps students to develop ideas that are bankable and could be built as a business with a structure in place.

-Omogbenigun said while looking to the future of financial services, the importance of leveraging AI to solve problems in society needs to be emphasised, noting that: “While AI is not a new concept, the market is now ripe for its integration into financial services.”